 The Charter School (“Charter School”) plans to begin operating in the fall of 20__.
 Charter School has received authorization and approval from the Authorizer to provide a blended charter school to _________ students in grades ____.
 Charter School is governed by a nonprofit 501(c)(3) Board, hereinafter referred to as the "Board."
 Charter School will deliver top-quality, personalized education for students that combine certified teachers, a proven curriculum, technology tools, and community experiences to create a supportive and successful environment for high school students who seek an individualized approach to their education.

+[INSERT MORE RE: MISSION AND VISION OF SCHOOL FROM APPLICATION]

 The intent of the RFP is to request proposals from Proposers capable of providing a high quality, comprehensive and cost effective blended education services to Charter School including ________ curriculum utilizing both on and offline materials; a learning management system with robust data collection tools and student/teacher performance tracking tools; effective teacher training tools and support; and customer service and support capabilities.